 - Feeling as if the area has “fallen asleep”

-Our specialists at Florida Pain Relief Group offer many solutions for your pinched nerve pain including minimally invasive procedures and physical therapy.
+Our specialists offer many solutions for your compressed nerve pain including minimally invasive procedures and physical therapy.
 Below are a few highlighted pain management options you can receive:

 - Nerve blocks.
 A nerve block is an anesthetic or anti-inflammatory injection into a particular nerve or group of nerves for pain relief.
 The aim is to block pain signal(s) coming from a specific location in the body and/or decrease inflammation in that area.

 - Trigger point injections.
 A Trigger Point Injection (TPI) is an intra-muscular injection of a local anesthetic into muscle trigger points, often accompanied by an anti-inflammatory steroid, to combat specific pain points and chronic pain usually resulting from an injury to the muscle(s) in question.

 - Pulsed radiofrequency.
 Pulsed radiofrequency treatment is very effective at treating the more difficult types of chronic pain that usually originate from either irritated or damaged nerves.